 The kind of establishment you’re employed at matters quite a lot also when it comes to determining how much a bartender will really earn.

-If you’re working during hours when the venue is relatively empty and there are less patrons around, you can’t hope to rake in the big bucks.
-That is why if you’re only going to work part time, try to be posted during the busier hours.
+You can’t hope to rake in the big bucks if you’re working during hours when the venue is relatively empty and fewer patrons are around.
+That is why if you’re only going to work part-time, try to be posted during the busier hours.
 Friday nights and weekends are great hours to be working behind the bar.
 Meanwhile, expect Monday, Tuesday, and Wednesday nights to be quieter than usual.
-But, as you can imagine, those busier hours are more competitive between bartenders and more experienced or favorite bartenders will tend to get those slots.
+But, as you can imagine, those busier hours are more competitive between bartenders, and more experienced or favorite bartenders will tend to get those slots.

 Become a Better Bartender